OnChainSurvivor/OnChainSurvivor/README.md

 Follow these steps to run Onchain Survivor on your browser:

 ### 💿Installation💿
-- Download the client, release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.
+- Download the client and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

 I expect In the future the game will not need a server as I will take take to tidy the code.